blu3windy/eternal-ai/developer-guides/examples/decentralized-inference-api-deephermes-base/README.md

 ETERNALAI_API_KEY="YOUR-API-KEY" SYSTEM_PROMPT="YOUR-SYSTEM-PROMPT" USER_PROMPT="YOUR-USER-PROMPT" node chat.js
 ```

 For those curious about how decentralized inference works: once the prompt is sent onchain, miners are randomly selected into a pBFT committee.
-They will first fetch the [DeepSeek-R1 model stored on Filecoin](https://gateway.lighthouse.storage/ipfs/bafkreigq7yhawmvs7x3hs366wwdkkimvf26admql3sqtl6a4o2nwrbdvka), a decentralized storage network, and then run inference. ```2/3+1``` of the miners must provide the same deterministic response.
+They will first fetch the [DeepHermes model stored on Filecoin](https://gateway.lighthouse.storage/ipfs/bafkreigq7yhawmvs7x3hs366wwdkkimvf26admql3sqtl6a4o2nwrbdvka), a decentralized storage network, and then run inference. ```2/3+1``` of the miners must provide the same deterministic response.

 ## Step 3: Receive the Onchain DeepHermes response